Life after War

 Description

-Taken together, these stories highlight the need for peacebuilding programmes to ditch one-size-fits-all approaches in order to grapple with the specific social dynamics of individual post-conflict countries.
-This is essential reading for researchers and students of international development and African studies, as well as for international practitioners the world over.
+Taken together, these stories highlight the need for peacebuilding programmes to ditch one-size-fits-all approaches in order to grapple with the specific social dynamics in post-conflict countries.
+This is essential reading for researchers and students of peacebuilding, international development and African studies, as well as for practitioners the world over.

 Table of Contents